nmachine-io/doc-site/docs/concepts/principles.md

 _how_'s of NMachine.

-## Zero Tolerance for Stack Pollution
+## Zero Stack Pollution

-Our single strongest conviction in designing NMachine was not to pollute the user's tech stack.
+Our strongest conviction in designing NMachine was not to pollute the user's cloud native stack.
 That is, NMachine should never be _inside_ or _around_ any of the user's core cloud native components.
 Instead, our software should live _next to_ them, such that: